 There will be a requirement for you to have a class teacher/mentor/supervisor who will also add evidence of your competence to your portfolio.
 It’s important that you provide the contact details of these individuals and the schools that they work at to your tutor.

-Your course is assessed in two different ways as you progress through your course.
+Your course is assessed in two different ways as you progress through your course and there are 11 mandatory units.

 During your course, you will compile a portfolio of evidence which demonstrates your learning against various assessment criteria of the course.
 Some portfolio evidence will need to be witnessed by a competent person in the workplace hence students must be employed in a school or arrange and complete a work experience placement.